-Even before you start, you have to gain an understanding of the pronunciation of hiragana.
-Since that’s such a listening and speaking thing, we made a video to help you with that.
+Before you begin learning to read the hiragana, you have to learn how to pronounce the hiragana.
+Since hiragana pronunciation is such a listening and speaking thing, we made a video to cover this topic.
+Follow along.

 When you can pronounce the five "vowel sounds" of hiragana, move on to the next section, where you'll learn to read them.